angusmillar/Deprecated-Pyro/README.md

 the new fhir-net-api and FHIR release bringing in any new FHIR resources and base standard search parameters.

-Before running the T4 template `MainTemplate.tt` you will need to manually update the Assembly references within this file to point to the new packages as updated by Nuget package manager.
+Before running the T4 template `MainTemplate.tt` you will need to manually update the static Assembly references within this file to point to the new packages as updated by Nuget package manager.
 Below are examples of the four references discussed: